jderam/FREEd6/rules/book1/04_magic.md

 an action.
 A character can get the **Wizardry** extraordinary ability multiple times, gaining three additional new spells each time.

+In the following spell descriptions, **L** is a number equal to the caster's level, an **item** is an object able to be lifted with one hand, and an **object** is anything up to human size.
+Unless otherwise noted, all spells with ongoing effects last up to L×10 minutes, and have a range of up to 40 feet.
+If a spell directly affects another creature, the creature may make a saving throw to avoid it.
+Success reduces or negates the spell's effects.

 ### Spell List

 | d66 Roll | Spell |